publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395r.md

 [Pub.
 L. 108–173, title II, § 241(c)][/us/pl/108/173/s241/c], Dec.
 8, 2003, [117 Stat.
 2221][/us/stat/117/2221], provided that:

-> “Nothing in this part \[probably should be this section, enacting former [section 1395w–29 of this title][/us/usc/t42/s1395w–29] and amending this section and sections 1395w and 1395w–23 of this title\] (or the amendments made by this part) shall be construed as changing the entitlement to defined benefits under parts A and B of title XVIII of the Social Security Act \[parts A and B of this subchapter\].”
+> “Nothing in this part \[probably should be this section, enacting former [section 1395w–29 of this title][/us/usc/t42/s1395w–29] and amending this section and sections 1395w and 1395w–23 of this title\] (or the amendments made by this part) shall be construed as changing the entitlement to defined benefits under parts A and B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\].”

  __Determination of Premium Amounts by Secretary__

 [Pub.
 L. 90–97, § 2][/us/pl/90/97/s2], Sept.
 30, 1967, [81 Stat.
 249][/us/stat/81/249], provided that:

-> “Notwithstanding the provisions of section 1839(a) and (b) of the Social Security Act \[subsecs. (a) and (b) of this section\]—
+> “Notwithstanding the provisions of section 1839(a) and (b) of the Social Security Act \[[42 U.S.C.
+1395r(a)][/us/usc/t42/s1395r/a], (b)\]—

->     “(1) the dollar amount applicable for premiums under part B of title XVIII of such Act \[this part\] for each month before April 1968 shall be $3, and
+>     “(1) the dollar amount applicable for premiums under part B of title XVIII of such Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for each month before April 1968 shall be $3, and

->     “(2) the Secretary of Health, Education, and Welfare may determine and promulgate such dollar amount for months after March 1968 and before January 1970 at any time on or before December 31, 1967.”
+>     “(2) the Secretary of Health, Education, and Welfare \[now Health and Human Services\] may determine and promulgate such dollar amount for months after March 1968 and before January 1970 at any time on or before December 31, 1967.”

  __Persons Enrolling Before__  __April 1, 1968__  __, Who Did Not Enroll During Their Initial Enrollment Period__

 [Pub.
 L. 90–97, § 3(b)][/us/pl/90/97/s3/b], Sept.
 30, 1967, [81 Stat.
 250][/us/stat/81/250], provided that:

-> “In the case of any individual who did not enroll in the insurance program established under part B of title XVIII of the Social Security Act \[this part\] in his initial enrollment period, but does so enroll before April 1, 1968, the enrollment period in which he so enrolls shall, for purposes of section 1839(c) of such Act \[subsec. (c) of this section\], be deemed to have closed on December 31, 1967.”
+> “In the case of any individual who did not enroll in the insurance program established under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] in his initial enrollment period, but does so enroll before April 1, 1968, the enrollment period in which he so enrolls shall, for purposes of section 1839(c) of such Act \[[42 U.S.C.
+1395r(c)][/us/usc/t42/s1395r/c]\], be deemed to have closed on December 31, 1967.”

 ----------